2012 Leap Day tornado outbreak: February 29 event

+Kimberling City–Branson–Kissee Mills, Missouri

+This strong, EF2-rated tornado first touched down near the shore of Table Rock Lake at 1:13 a.m. on February 29 before tracking 22 miles through Stone County and Taney County within the state of Missouri.
+It caused damage in Kimberling City before striking Branson, tracking down the Branson Strip.
+Kimbering City suffered damage to around 30 homes, the Kimberling Inn, and the Port of Kimberling Marina, where 150 boats were damaged and four docks were destroyed.
+In Branson, the tornado damaged numerous attractions, businesses, and residences.
+14 attractions within Branson were damaged, along with 25 restaurants and 21 hotels.
+Around 100 homes within the Branson area were damaged or destroyed.
+Several of Branson's historical theaters also sustained damaged.
+The tornado struck the Branson Landing, damaging 70% of the Hilton Convention Center Hotel's windows before crossing Lake Taneycomo and tracking through rural areas.
+The tornado dissipated at 1:32 a.m. southeast of Kissee Mills.
+The tornado inflicted $20.5 million (2012 USD) in damages, and injured 47 people, with 10 people being injured within Stone County and 37 people sustaining injuries within Taney County.

 Harrisburg–Ridgway, Illinois

 This violent early morning tornado produced devastating damage and fatalities in Harrisburg, Illinois, and caused additional severe damage in the neighboring town of Ridgway shortly before sunrise on February 29, 2012.
 The Harrisburg/Ridgway tornado was spawned by a semi-discrete supercell thunderstorm embedded within a larger squall line of storms that was racing through southern Illinois at the time.
 Touching down to the southwest of Carrier Mills at 4:51 a.m.
 The tornado initially snapped tree limbs at EF0 intensity as it moved to the northeast and clipped the northern edge of town.
 A church in this area had its steeple bent over and one of its exterior walls bowed out.
 EF0 damage continued to the north of Ledford, with a home sustaining minor damage in that area.
 Past Ledford, the tornado strengthened to EF1 intensity as it uprooted large trees and moved through the Liberty community at the southwest edge of Harrisburg, where it caused minor damage to Harrisburg Middle School.
 The tornado continued to intensify as it entered the southwestern edge of the city at 4:56 a.m., tearing through the Dorrisville neighborhood at EF2 strength, where many homes sustained significant damage and numerous trees were snapped and uprooted.
 A few small homes were destroyed, and a farm service business in this area sustained heavy damage.